Note: This article was updated on November 4, 2019, with the latest information on changes to shipping rates between China and the US.

 But that might be about to change.

-Let that sink in for a moment.
-Dropshipping from China to the US might be over.
+Absolutely not!
+Dropshipping from China to the US might be over sometime soon.

 BUT, that doesn’t mean that dropshipping as a business model is dead.